zero-radiance/zero-radiance.github.io/_source_/content/post/surface-gradient.md

 One of the oldest tricks in the book is [bump mapping](https://www.microsoft.com/en-us/research/publication/simulation-of-wrinkled-surfaces/).
 Introduced in 1978 by Jimm Blinn, it is a simple way to add mesoscopic detail without increasing the geometric complexity of the scene.
 Most modern real-time renderers support a variation of this technique called normal mapping.
 While it's fast and easy to use, certain operations, such as blending, are [not as easy as they seem](https://blog.selfshadow.com/publications/blending-in-detail/).
 This is where the so-called "surface gradient framework" comes into play.

-The surface gradient framework is a set of tools to transform and combine normal (or bump) maps originally introduced by Morten S. Mikkelsen in his 2010 paper titled ["Bump Mapping Unparametrized Surfaces on the GPU"
+The surface gradient framework is a set of tools to transform and combine normal (or bump) maps originally introduced by Morten Mikkelsen in his 2010 paper titled ["Bump Mapping Unparametrized Surfaces on the GPU"
 ](https://www.dropbox.com/s/l1yl164jb3rhomq/mm_sfgrad_bump.pdf), and further extended to handle triplanar mapping in his subsequent [blog post](http://mmikkelsen3d.blogspot.com/2013/10/volume-height-maps-and-triplanar-bump.html).
 While there's nothing wrong with these two publications, to really understand what's going on, it really helps to also read his [thesis](http://image.diku.dk/projects/media/morten.mikkelsen.08.pdf), and at 109 pages, it's quite a time investment.

 Instead, I will attempt to give a shorter derivation, assuming no prior knowledge of the topic, starting from the the first principles.
 Still with me?
 Let's dive in.